Ultra Violet Sterilisation

 The main criteria you need to consider is what size unit you need.

-The main factor this depends on is the flow rate of your water.
+The main factor here is the flow rate of your water.

-You may also need to consider what electrical power you have available.
+You may also need to consider what electrical power you have available ie are you on mains or off-grid?

 When you have established these, please refer to your UV filters selection table.